xiaoxx970/chatgpt-in-terminal/README.md

   >
   > If pasting multi-line text, single-line mode can also paste properly

+- `/stream`: disable or enable stream mode

+   > In stream mode, the answer will start outputting as soon as the first response arrives, which can reducing waiting time.
+Stream mode is on by default.

 - `/tokens`: Display the API token count and token length for the current conversation

   > GPT-3.5 has a token limit of 4096; use this command to check if you're approaching the limit